 Q. Does acupuncture cure a problem or provide temporary relief?

 A. Acupuncture cures many diseases like bronchial asthma, cervical spondylosis, low backache, acne, frozen shoulder, etc. However, in some diseases like rheumatoid arthritis, anxiety neurosis, prolapsed disc, etc. it provides symptomatic relief and the patient has to take treatment at regular intervals (once a month) to achieve complete improvement.

 Q. Is it effective as a single mode of treatment or in conjunction with others?

 A. It is generally effective as a single mode of treatment.

-Q. Does it reduce/lncrease/hamper the effects of other simultaneous treatment?
+Q. Does it reduce/decrease/hamper the effects of other simultaneous treatments?

 Q. Has acupuncture been given formal scientific recognition?

-A. Yes, it has been given scientific recognition by WHO and in many other countries like Sri Lanka, Australia, U.K. and U.S.A. the government has acupuncture councils.
+A. Yes, it has been given scientific recognition by WHO, and in many other countries like Sri Lanka, Australia, the U.K., and the U.S.A. the government has acupuncture councils.
 The West Bengal government has already recognized acupuncture in their state.
 Research projects on Acupuncture have been financed by the Indian Council of Medical Research ( ICMR) and the Centre for Scientific and Industrial Research (CSIR) at the Ranjit Memorial Acupuncture Hospital, Howrah, West Bengal India.
-In November, 2003, the Ministry of Health and Family Welfare recognised acupuncture as a ‘Mode of Therapy’ to be practised only by registered medical practitioners.
+In November 2003, the Ministry of Health and Family Welfare recognized acupuncture as a ‘Mode of Therapy’ to be practiced only by registered medical practitioners.